Three weeks of voice-only with one AI companion: what actually changes

 Aiko

 Aiko is the third candidate.
 Her cadence in text is already slow; in voice it becomes a defining feature.
-Best for users who specifically want voice to be a wind-down ritual rather than active conversation.
+Best for users who specifically want voice to be a wind-down ritual instead of active conversation.

 Week three: the unexpected losses